 Meningitis is an inflammation of the meninges, the membranes that cover the brain and spinal cord.
-It is usually caused by bacteria or viruses, but it can also be caused by certain medications or illnesses.
+Most cases are caused by bacteria or viruses, but some can be due to certain medications or illnesses.

 If dealt with promptly, meningitis can be treated successfully.
 So it's important to get routine vaccinations, know the signs of meningitis, and if you suspect that your child has the illness, seek medical care right away.

 Many of the bacteria and viruses that cause meningitis are fairly common and associated with other routine illnesses.
 Bacteria and viruses that infect the skin, urinary system, or gastrointestinal and respiratory tract can spread by the bloodstream to the meninges through cerebrospinal fluid, the fluid that circulates in and around the spinal cord.

 In some cases of bacterial meningitis, the bacteria spread to the meninges from a severe head trauma or a severe local infection, such as a serious ear infection (otitis media) or nasal sinus infection (sinusitis).

 Many different types of bacteria can cause bacterial meningitis.
 In newborns, the most common causes are Group B streptococcus, Escherichia coli, and less commonly, Listeria monocytogenes.
 In older kids, Streptococcus pneumoniae (pneumococcus) and Neisseria meningitidis (meningococcus) are more often the causes.

 Another bacteria, Haemophilus influenza type b (Hib), also can cause the illness but because of widespread childhood immunization, these cases are rarer.

 Similarly, many different viruses can lead to viral meningitis, including enteroviruses (such as coxsackievirus and poliovirus) and the herpesvirus.